stasyanko/laravel-large-project/README.md

  - ~~move console, http kernels to Core folder~~
  - ~~move RouteServiceProvider to Core folder~~
- - make abstract class Filter that has method makeWhere() which returns collection of Where interfaces and every filter will extend this class and will implement its own interface
+ - make interface Filter which is implemented by every Where class
- - write installation guide
+ - ~~write installation guide~~
- - write wiki documentation with all design patterns and principles used
+ - write tests
- - add to readme ideas and patterns used in the project
+ - write documentation in readme with all design patterns and principles used
  - deploy to Heroku
  - buy a domain for the project
  - add CI/CD